All about - JAVEA

 Playa del Montañar, sits next to the harbour and is the beach used by the locals.

 This is the perfect spot if you are a water sports enthusiast.
-This rocky beach links El Arenal and the Marina. you will often see kite surfers, sailing boats and kayaks here.
+This rocky beach links El Arenal and the Marina. you will often see kite surfers, sailing boats and kayaks here, sunbeds and parasols are available for hire.

-Cala Blanca, which means “White Beach”, this is a small pebble beach with crystal clear water, making it a perfect spot for snorkelling.
+Cala Blanca, which means “White Beach”, also known as ‘La Caleta’.
+This is a small pebble beach with crystal clear water, making it a perfect spot for snorkelling.
 This beach is only accessible by foot through a narrow steps along the rocks, therefore it is a much quieter beach.

 Sports